Molenbeek-Ter Erpenbeek

-The Molenbeek-Ter Erpenbeek or in popular language Molenbeek (English: Millbrook-Ter Erpenbrook) is a brook in the Denderstreek, Belgium.
+The Molenbeek-Ter Erpenbeek or in popular language Molenbeek (English: Millbrook-Ter Erpenbrook) is a brook in the Denderstreek region of Belgium.
 The stream has a length of approximately 25 kilometers.
 The source of the Molenbeek is in Godveerdegem and the delta is located at Hofstade.
-This brook is not to be confused with another Molenbeek which also flows through Erpe-Mere (and Herzele).
+This brook is not to be confused with a 22-km water body called Molenbeek, which also flows through Erpe-Mere (and Herzele).
+The 22-km Molenbeek is part of the Drie Molenbeken drainage basin.

 Basin

 The basin of the Molenbeek is located in the province of East Flanders and flows through the municipalities of Zottegem (Godveerdegem, Erwetegem, and Grotenberge), Herzele (Herzele, Sint-Lievens-Esse, Woubrechtegem, and Ressegem), Haaltert (Heldergem, Kerksken, and Haaltert), Erpe-Mere (Aaigem, Mere, and Erpe) and Aalst (Aalst and Hofstade).

 The Molenbeek is part of the Molenbeek Erpe-Mere drainage basin, which is itself part of the Dender basin.
 The basin of the Molenbeek has an area of approximately 5474 hectares.
 The Molenbeek flows into the Dender at Hofstade.

 From its source in Godveerdegem to the delta in Hofstade, the Molenbeek has the following tributaries: Plankebeek, Meilegembeek, De Burg's Heerendijkbeek, Grep, Holbeek, Steenbeek, and Zijpbeek.